lynnlangit/architects-who-code/Kata-2024/README.md

      - several types of diagrams, name and scope
    5. **ADRs** - from book `Fundamentals of Software Architecture` book
        - format - single page - one decion per file (title, status "accepted", context, decision, consequences)
        - scope - can be broad or narrow, details matter
+    6. Overall Solution - is the solution feasible, can we see the style in the solution

 ## Problem Statement
 - preamble
 - users